Tips for choosing a robovac/mop (Updated for AIBots and roller mops guide) - CyberShack

 Gen 1-3 robovacs don’t have carpet detection, so ensure no-go lines are drawn and doors are closed to carpeted areas, or it will mop them.
 This is a pain if you want to mop a bathroom off a carpeted bedroom.

+Carpet detection enables you to select vacuum only for carpets, and some even drop the mop pads.

-Some Gen 4 and all Gen 5 have carpet detection and will lift the mop pads (usualy to 10mm).
+Most Gen 4 and all Gen 5 and Gen 6 have a carpet detection sensor and will lift the mop pads (usually to 10mm).

-Gen 5 robovacs have a mop/no mop feature and a carpet sensor to lift and turn off mopping/water while on the carpet.
-In theory, these can do a one-pass clean and mop on a mix of hard and carpeted floors.

-In practice, carpet comes in many styles and pile heights.
-The lowest pile or sisal weave style requires a 7-10mm lift to avoid the mopping pads.
-A longer pile will require the mopping pads to be removed.

 Battery Life

 Most can go for at least an hour or 100m2 of cleaning.
 Then they need a recharge – typically 4-6 hours.
-The better ones restart and continue cleaning.
+The better ones restart and continue cleaning if not finished.

+Some Gen 5 and 6 have fast charge for around 3 hours.
+Ecovacs X11 has a super-fast charge when the robovac returns for mop cleaning, which can give more range.

+Most have relatively small batteries, 4800mAh, but the better ones have 6400mAh – the higher the better.
+Most batteries are not easily user-replaceable, but some brands are.
+Spare batteries are generally around $100-150 and should give at least 500 full charges before retaining 80% charge.
+That is 10 years at once a week, 5 years, at twice a week and so on.

 Obstacle avoidance

+- Gen 4: IR (infrared) sensors and bumper (OK).
+These tend to bump their way around and can damage furniture.
+No pet poo or liquid detection.

-This is done by IR sensors (OK) or a camera with AI (better).
-Generally, Gen 5 robovacs with a camera, IR sensors (sometimes called structured light), and object recognition (100 or more objects) are capable of recognising down to 25 x 25mm Lego at up to 30cm in front.
+- Gen 5: Camera (better).
+Usually supplemented with IR sensors (sometimes called structured light), and object recognition (100 or more objects).
+Generally capable of recognising down to 50 x 25mm Lego at up to 30cm in front.
 Smaller objects like cables, shoelaces, etc., may not be seen.
 The better ones will also detect liquids and take the appropriate measures (See Pets).

+- Gen 6: Camera and AI (best).
+We have found AI can be quite timid and steer a wide berth around objects, but that is firmware fixable.
+The latest Narwal Flow got as close to obstacles as we have seen.
+Most have app settings for sensitivity.

 Under cupboard overhangs or low furniture